MyNameIsKir/ISO-3166-1-Alpha-Contry-Code-Mapping/README.md

 # ISO-3166-1-Alpha-Contry-Code-Mapping
 A simple library that maps between the Alpha-2 and Alpha-3 country codes

 ...
 It's pretty much two large dicts.
+Let's be honest.
+Most of you are here to directly copy and paste the dicts themselves anyway.

 Four functions are included: